 Vice President – Human Resources and Administration

-Shelley Taggart Kee is Senior Director – Human Resources and Administration for the American Public Transportation Association (APTA).
+Shelley Taggart Kee is Vice President – Human Resources and Administration for the American Public Transportation Association (APTA).

 She is a member of the Society of Human Resource Management where she earned her SHRM-CP credential, and is a member of the District of Columbia SHRM Chapter.
 She also earned a Professional in Human Resources (PHR) credential from the Human Resources Certification Institute (HRCI).

 Kee has a bachelor’s degree from Howard University and a master’s degree in human resource management from the University of Maryland University College.